Balancing out Bias: Achieving Fairness Through Balanced Training: Experimental Results

 \subsection{Evaluation Metrics}

 Following \citet{ravfogel-etal-2020-null}, we use overall accuracy as the performance metric, and the separation criterion to measure fairness in the form of TPR \GAP and TNR \GAP: the true positive rate and true negative rate differences between demographic groups.
-For both \GAP metrics, the smaller the better, and a perfectly fair model will achieve 0 across both metrics.
-For multiclass classification tasks, we follow \citet{ravfogel-etal-2020-null} in reporting the quadratic mean (RMS) of TPR \GAP over all classes.
+For both \GAP metrics, smaller is better, and a perfectly fair model will achieve 0.
+For multi-class classification tasks, we follow \citet{ravfogel-etal-2020-null} in reporting the quadratic mean (RMS) of TPR \GAP over all classes.
 In a binary classification setup, TPR and TNR are equivalent to the TPR of the positive and negative classes, respectively, so we employ the RMS TPR \GAP in this case also.

 Throughout this paper, we report accuracy and \GAP results as mean values $\pm$ standard deviation over the test set, averaged across five independent runs with different random seeds.